LAN automation

 -

-Don't use an address pool that is in use elsewhere in the network, such as an address pool that belongs to the loopback or to other addresses configured on the device.
+Avoid using an address pool that is already utilized elsewhere in the network, such as an address pool that belongs to the loopback or to other addresses configured on the device.

-To start LAN automation, a site-specific CLI and SNMPv2 read/write or SNMPv3 configuration is required.
-Use the Cisco DNA Center Design application to configure the site-specific CLI and SNMP.
-Save the configuration for the site that is used for LAN automation.
-If you configure the credentials at the global level, they are visible at the site level.
+To start LAN automation, a site-specific CLI and SNMPv2 read or SNMPv3 configuration is required.
+Use the Catalyst Center Design feature to configure the site-specific CLI and SNMP configurations.
+Save the site configuration used for LAN automation.
+When you configure credentials globally, they become visible at the site level.
 You must click the radio button for the specific site and then save the configuration to make it available for LAN automation.

 -